inaserif/inaserif.github.io/_pages/projects.md

 The number of entries and their length and dating differ from manuscript to manuscript, and these can now be compared.
 The corresponding XML-TEI files can be found [here](https://github.com/wissen-ist-acht/Konstanzer_Jahrgeschichten/tree/main/manuscripts).

+- ### 	The Quest for the Holy Entity: Using LLMs for Entity Recognition in Medieval Texts

+Using medieval pilgrimage reports as sample, I am creating a pipeline for recognition, extraction and verification of entities, such as persons, places, organisations asf.

 - ### llm benchmarking for humanities data

 As part of my activity at [RISE](rise.unibas.ch), I am contributing to benchmarks that assess the performance of large language models (LLMs) on humanities-related tasks.

-The (fraktur benchmark)[https://rise-unibas.github.io/humanities_data_benchmark/benchmarks/fraktur/] evaluates a segmentation and transcription task using digitised images of an early modern newspaper.
+The [fraktur benchmark](https://rise-unibas.github.io/humanities_data_benchmark/benchmarks/fraktur/) evaluates a segmentation and transcription task using digitised images of an early modern newspaper.

 The medieval manuscript benchmark assesses the performance of llms in transcribing medieval handwriting.